 Prion diseases are a rare class of brain disorders that are transmissible between animals of any species, including humans.
 The archetypal such disease is kuru, which spread through cannibalistic rituals in the Eastern Highlands of Papua New Guinea.

-The new prion disease is called Shy-Drager syndrome (SDS) or multiple system atrophy (MSA), was first recognized in the early 1960s and has many features in common with Parkinson’s disease.
+The new prion disease is called Shy-Drager syndrome (SDS) or multiple system atrophy (MSA), was first recognized in the early 1960s and has many features in common with Alzheimer’s disease and Parkinson’s disease.

 In fact, many of the neurodegenerative diseases of the ageing brain are associated with the accumulation and deposition of specific proteins.
 It has long been suspected that neurodegenerative diseases in general may all ultimately be caused by this process of proteins getting caught in the wrong process, and misfolding (similar to a normal cell turning cancerous).

 This misfolding sets off a cascade of events: the proteins oligomerise (a number of identical molecules join together); accumulate; nucleate (form a nucleus or centre); polymerise (combine to build a structure with its components); self-replicate; and eventually, propagate and spread throughout the brain.
 Many of these protein changes also occur in the usual food cooking process (aggregation of proteins caused by heating) or food preparation (the solidification of proteins in the refrigerator).

 Finally, some but not all of these misfolded proteins gain the ability to be transmitted between people and animals.
 In fact, the word prion was coined by Prusiner in 1982 to describe this property of a proteinaceous infectious particle.